Stories in this arc:

 “That’s odd.”
 Lysia frowned.
 “I didn’t think he had any living relatives.
 Who’s his next of kin?”

 Lysia looked at her friend as if she thought Irina had taken leave of her senses.
 “Yelena?” she repeated.
-“How can your daughter be Admiral O’Neill’s…” Then she trailed off, her eyes becoming saucers as she realised what it must mean.
+“How can your daughter be Admiral O’Neill’s…” Then she trailed off, her eyes becoming saucers.
 “You’re joking!”

 Irina mutely shook her head.